 1932-33.
 Paris 18e pic.twitter.com/Nhcn6O7Go5

-Coming from a powerful noble family, known for its culture, intelligence, and taste for the arts, she quickly undertakes a major restoration of the abbey, aiming to restore it, which had been slightly neglected, to its original splendor.
-Surrounded by artists and scholars, she brings the community spiritual, financial, and cultural stability, becoming a key figure in the abbey and, more broadly, a prominent part of Parisian society at the time.
+Hailing from a powerful noble family, known for its culture, intelligence, and appreciation of the arts, she quickly embarked on a grand restoration of the abbey to bring back its original splendor, which had been slightly neglected.
+Surrounded by artists and scholars, she provided the community with spiritual, financial, and cultural stability, becoming a key figure in the abbey and, more broadly, in Parisian society of the time.

 A gentle breeze of change